 We show the 3-mm continuum image in the a) panel of Fig.~\ref{fig:data}, with the beam indicated as a magenta ellipse in the bottom left corner.
 There is no evidence for a $>3$-$\sigma$ detection within 1 arcsec of the target.
 We note a 3.5-$\sigma$ feature southwest of the target, but without a NIRCam or Ly\textalpha\ counterpart, and below the detection threshold for ALMA \citep{Kaasinen23}.
-Furthermore, the single peak seen in the spectrum redshifted by $\sim$3500 km s$^{-1}$ disappears when the data is imaged at a different velocity resolution.

-Finally, we created a moment-0 map of CO(3-2) using Python's \texttt{Spectralcube}\footnote{https://github.com/radio-astro-tools/spectral-cube} by collapsing the cleaned emission-line data cube in $\pm$150 km s$^{-1}$ around the systemic redshift of our target and we show the map in the b) panel of Fig. \ref{fig:data}.
+Finally, we created a moment-0 map of CO(3-2) using Python's \texttt{Spectralcube} by collapsing the cleaned emission-line data cube in $\pm$150 km s$^{-1}$ around the systemic redshift of our target and we show the map in the b) panel of Fig. \ref{fig:data}.
 We highlight $\pm$2,3,4-$\sigma$ contours of the moment-0 image as red dashed and solid lines.
 Furthermore, we extracted a spectrum centred on the \jwst/NIRCam position with an aperture corresponding to the beam size and we show it in the c) panel of Fig. \ref{fig:data}.
 We do not see any $>3$-$\sigma$ detection in either the extracted spectrum or the moment-0 maps.
 We also verified our non-detection by repeating the analysis on the dirty images to confirm that this non-detection was not caused by incorrect cleaning.

 As we described above, we do not detect any CO(3-2) emission in this galaxy and we could only place a 3-$\sigma $ upper limit on the integrated flux (I$_\mathrm{CO(3-2)}$) of 0.028 Jy km s$^{-1}$.
 The upper limit on the integrated flux was estimated by using the RMS of the CO(3-2) cube and assuming a width of 300 km s$^{-1}$.
+This FWHM matches the velocity dispersion of the stellar component, which should be kinematically closer than the ionised gas kinematics (traced by \OIIIall), which is heavily influenced by the fast ionised gas outflows.
 We derived CO(3-2) luminosities (in Table~\ref{table:target}) as given by \citep{solomon05}: